TheGoncaloSilva/bridge_server/README.md

 # bridge_server

 This personal project consists on a Asynchronous Server that acts as a bridge and allows the connected clients to communicate between them with messages.
 The scope of this project is to test cloud integration, in AWS, with a simple server running.
 So the server will be hosted in aws and the clients will connect to it using the assigned **IP** and **PORT**.

-**Attention:** This code was generated and ran using linux (Ubuntu 22.04), but it should work accross the various Operating System.
+**Attention:** This code was generated and ran using linux (Ubuntu 22.04), but it should work accross various Operating System.

 # Setup